top of page

 Why are tunnel nets so harmful?

-• Their extraordinary size: the highly visible net wings are 1.6 km long.
-This is longer than the gillnets being phased out in mid-2027
+• Their extraordinary size: the highly visible net wings are up to 1.6 km long.
+This is almost 3 times longer than the gillnets being phased out in mid-2027

 • The intended use area: the shallow coastal flats on which tunnel nets are used provide essential habitat for juvenile fish, turtles, dugongs, rays and sharks, plus iconic recreational fishing species (e.g. permit & trevally) that hold low value to the commercial sector as seafood, but very high value to the recreational fishing and tourism sectors

-• Localised depletion: tunnel nets can catch over 6,000 fish in a single net shot.
-This presents the serious risk of flats fish populations being quickly depleted in the areas where tunnel nets are used.
-The lower value tunnel net catch species, plus higher tunnel net operating costs compared with other gear types (tunnel nets require 3+ fishermans’ wages to be paid for a full days’ work) will create the economic necessity to harvest large numbers of lower value fish per net shot, increasing the likelihood of localised depletion.
+• Localised depletion: tunnel nets can catch over 6,000 fish, weighing well over 2 tonnes, in a single net shot.
+With the economic pressure to harvest every fish, this presents the serious risk of flats fish populations being quickly depleted in the areas where tunnel nets are used.
+As stated above, the lower value tunnel net catch species, plus higher tunnel net operating costs compared with other gear types (tunnel nets require 3+ operators to be paid for a full days’ work) will create the economic necessity to harvest large numbers of lower value fish per net shot, increasing the likelihood of localised depletion.

 tunnel netting Morten Bay with pelicans waiting to eat discarded bycatch fish